uf2020/ccxt/Install.md

 In some specific cases you may want a proxy, if you experience issues with [DDoS protection by Cloudflare](https://github.com/kroitor/ccxt/wiki/Manual#ddos-protection-by-cloudflare) or your network / country / IP is rejected by their filters.

-If you need a proxy, use the `market.proxy / market['proxy'] / $market->proxy` string literal containing base URL of http(s) proxy.
+If you need a proxy, use the `proxy` property (a string literal) containing base URL of http(s) proxy.
 It is for use with web browsers and from blocked locations.

 **Bear in mind that each added intermediary contributes to the overall latency and roundtrip time.
 Longer delays can result in price slippage.**

-The absolute exchange endpoint URL is appended to `market['proxy']` string before HTTP request is sent to exchange.
+The absolute exchange endpoint URL is appended to `proxy` string before HTTP request is sent to exchange.
 The proxy setting is an empty string `''` by default.
 Below are examples of a non-empty proxy string (last slash is mandatory!):

 - `kraken.proxy = 'https://crossorigin.me/'`
 - `gdax.proxy   = 'https://cors-anywhere.herokuapp.com/'`

 ## CORS (Access-Control-Allow-Origin)

 CORS is [Cross-Origin Resource Sharing](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing).
 When accessing the HTTP REST API of an exchange from browser with ccxt library you may get a warning or an exception, saying `No 'Access-Control-Allow-Origin' header is present on the requested resource`.
-That means that the exchange market admins haven't enabled access to their API from arbitrary web browser pages.
+That means that the exchange admins haven't enabled access to their API from arbitrary web browser pages.

 You can still use the ccxt library from your browser via a CORS-proxy, which is very easy to set up or install.
 There are also public CORS proxies on the internet, like [https://crossorigin.me](https://crossorigin.me).